cdeck3r/BilderSkript/docs_site/content/post/pipelines.md

 }
 </style>

-Pipelines are the fundamental building blocks of BilderSkript.
+Pipelines are the fundamental building blocks of the BilderSkript system.

 ### Pipeline Definitions